masuday/Blupf90TutorialStandard/renum_genomic.md

 -------

 - RENUMF90 supports ssGBLUP.
-- The instruction for ssGBLUP is the same as the animal model except for additional `SNP_FILE` keyword and the name of marker file.
+- The instruction for ssGBLUP is the same as those used the animal model except for additional `SNP_FILE` keyword and the name of marker file.
 - RENUMF90 doesn't change the SNP marker file.
 Instead, it creates a cross-reference file relating the original ID to the renumbered ID.
 The name of the cross-reference file ends with `_XrefID` by default.
 - A suggested `renf90.par` contains the options line with SNP file.
 - The order of animals in the pedigree is determined as phenotyped animals the first, genotyped animals the second, and the other animals the last.